-4.3.3 The Program of Study
+4.3.4.
+The Program of Study

 Within the first semester of the student's initial year in the Master's Program, a Program of Study shall be designed by the Program Adviser, in consultation with the student and on the basis of the latter's academic preparation and desired specialization, and submitted to the Graduate Office through the Graduate Committee.
-Subsequent revisions in the Program of Study must be approved by the Program Adviser and communicated as soon possible to the Graduate Office through the Graduate Committee.
+Subsequent revisions in the Program of Study must be approved by the Program Adviser or Thesis Adviser and communicated as soon possible to the Graduate Office through the Graduate Committee.

-4.3.4 Semestral Study Load
+4.3.5.
+Semestral Study Load

-The normal study load per semester shall be nine (9) to twelve (12) units of formal graduate courses.
+The regular study load per semester shall be nine (9) to twelve (12) units of graduate courses.
+Students who also serve as instructors shall take a maximum of six (6) units of graduate courses per semester.

-4.4 Course Requirements and Transfer of Credits
+4.4.
+Course Requirements and Transfer of Credits

-4.4.1 Course Requirements for the Thesis Option
+4.4.1.
+Course Requirements for the Thesis Option

-Every student under the Master's Thesis Option shall be required to complete at least twenty-four (24) units of formal graduate courses.
+Every student under the Master's Thesis Option shall be required to complete at least twenty-four (24) units of graduate courses.

-4.4.2 Course Requirements for the Non-Thesis Option
+4.4.2.
+Course Requirements for the Non-Thesis Option

-Every student under the Master'sNon-ThesisOption shall be required to complete at least thirty-three (33) units of formal graduate courses.
+Every student under the Master's Non-Thesis Option shall be required to complete at least thirty-three (33) units of graduate courses.

-4.4.3 Transfer of Credits from Another University
+4.4.3.
+Transfer of Credits from Another University